versx/Brock/README.md

 **.v**, **.ver**, or **.version** - Display the current PokeFilterBot version.
 **.help** - Shows this help message.

+**Raid Lobby System:**

+**.lobby** - Creates a new raid lobby channel.
+	Example: `.lobby Magikarp_4th 34234234234234`

+**.ontheway** - Notifies people in the specified lobby that you are on the way with x amount of people and ETA.
+	Example: `.ontheway Magikarp_4th 5mins 3` (Registers that you have 3 people including yourself on the way.
+	Example: `.ontheway Magikarp_4th 5mins` (Registers that you are by yourself on the way.

+**.checkin** - Checks you into the specified raid lobby notifying everyone that you have arrived to the raid location.
+	Example: `.checkin Magikarp_4th`

 If you are the owner of the bot you can execute the following additional commands:
 **.create\_roles** - Creates the required team roles to be assigned when users type the `.iam <team>` commmand.
 **.delete\_roles** - Deletes all team roles that the PokeFilterBot created.